 c Alfalfa age at termination, including the establishment year if alfalfa was direct-seeded without a small grain companion crop.

-d An additional 30 to 40 lbs N/acre can be applied to corn during the growing season if necessary based on the Regional corn nitrogen rate calculator.
+d An additional 30 to 40 lbs N/acre can be applied to corn during the growing season if necessary based on the Corn calculator for supplemental nitrogen.

 To arrive at a guideline following other crops, an adjustment (credit) is made to the corn following corn guidelines.
 The adjustments can be found in Table 5.

 In Table 5, several crops are divided into Group 1 and Group 2.
 The crops for each group are listed in Table 6.